Etched Glass & Plastic Sundials

 Date: 1994

-Original Location: for 40º N. (adjustable)
+Original Location: Lat: 40º N. (but it’s adjustable)

 Present Location: At maker's location

-Orientation: south facing dial has two faces oriented SE and SW
+Orientation: South facing dial has two faces oriented SE and SW

 Size: Model is 5 1/2" without column, If built to full size, receiving surface would be about 2-3 feet below eye level.